r-sp/wsl/README.md

    sudo mv root.tar.gz /mnt/c/Users/<username>/Downloads/
    ```
    > This will move the tar file into your Downloads folder.
-9. Shut down your running Debian instance from Powershell.
+9. Shut down your running Debian instance from PowerShell.
    ```sh
    wsl --shutdown Debian
    ```
-10. Import `root.tar.gz` from Powershell in administrator mode.
+10. Import `root.tar.gz` from PowerShell in administrator mode.
     ```sh
     wsl --import <Distro name> <Location to where imported> <Location of the tar file>
     ```